 The District's investments are limited by state statutory requirements and bond compliance.
 The District has no investment policy that would further limit its investment choices.
-As of September 30, 2018, the District's investment in Local Government Surplus Trust Fund is rated AAAm by Standards & Poors.
+As of September 30, 2022, the District's investment in Florida PRIME is rated AAAm by Standards & Poor's.
+The District's investments in Managed Money Market is not rated.